 The Foundation grants credit terms in the normal course of business to individuals and enterprises throughout the United States and abroad.
 Accounts receivable are recognized when the service or product is provided.
-Allowance for bad debts on accounts receivable is made in amounts required to maintain an adequate allowance to cover anticipated bad debts.
+Allowance for credit losses on accounts receivable is made in amounts required to maintain an adequate allowance to cover anticipated credit losses.
 Accounts receivable are charged against the allowance or revenues when it is determined by the Foundation that payment will not be receivable.
 At year-end, the allowance is evaluated by management based on review of the accounts receivable.
-At December 31, 2023 and 2022, management does not consider an allowance for credit losses necessary.
-Credit loss expense for the years ended December 31, 2023 and 2022 totaled \$0.
+At December 31, 2024 and 2023, the allowance for credit losses totaled \$174,475 and \$0, respectively.
+Credit loss expense for the years ended December 31, 2024 and 2023 totaled \$179,975 and \$0, respectively.